pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

 scrbVariable is a little trickier, for several reasons.
 First of all, I'm not sure what you are trying to accomplish with WordStart() and WordEnd().
-In the example you post, there are no word boundaries either before or after the '__$varAsdf__', so you are immediately doomed to fail.
+In the example you post, there are no word boundaries either before or after the '__$varAsdf__`, so you are immediately doomed to fail.
 If I remove the WordStart and WordEnd, I am then left with: